cliffano/terraform-aws-kon-tiki/README.md

 Terraform AWS Kon-Tiki
 ----------------------

-Terraform AWS Kon-Tiki is a Terraform module for provisioning infrastructure on AWS for hosting static websites with https support and request processing hooks on the CDN.
+Terraform AWS Kon-Tiki is a Terraform module for provisioning infrastructure on AWS for hosting static websites with https support and request processing functions on the CDN.

 This module provisions the following AWS resources: